matijs/probable-robot/content/whim/useful-shell-history-expansion.md

 ```

 The first `!` starts history expansion.
 It is followed by a number (the event
 designator) pointing to the command to use.
 This number can be negative.
 To
 repeat the previous command you would  use `!-1`.
 The even shorter event
 designator `!!` in the example above is shorthand for this specific case.
-As you
+As
-can see the shell will echo the expanded command before executing it.
+you can see the shell will echo the expanded command that it will then
+immediately execute.

 `!!` is useful for repeating entire commands but what if you want to use just
 parts of a previous command?
 That is possible by adding a colon followed by a so
 called word designator.

-To get the last 'word' from the previous command for example you would use
+To get the last 'word' from the previous command you would use `!!:$` or even
-`!!:$` or even shorter `!$`.
-For example to create a directory and change into
+shorter `!$`.
+If, for example,  you wanted to create a directory and change
-it without having to retype the path you would use:
+into it without having to retype the path you could use:

 ```
 $ mkdir -p foo/bar/baz